MSc in Integrated Immunology

 After the application deadline, all complete applications will be assessed by the admissions panel for the course.
 In the first review stage each application will either be rejected or short-listed for interview.

 Interviews usually take place four to six weeks after the application deadline.
-UK based applicants will be invited to attend a panel interview in Oxford, whilst applicants from outside the UK will be interviewed by Teams or telephone (we prefer Teams with a video connection).
+Applicants will usually be interviewed by Teams or telephone (we prefer Teams with a video connection).
 Interviews are approximately half an hour in length, and are conducted by members of the admissions panel.

 WHAT HAPPENS AFTER YOUR INTERVIEW?